veandco/go-sdl2/README.md

 `go-sdl2` is SDL2 wrapped for Go users.
 It enables interoperability between Go and the SDL2 library which is written in C. That means the original SDL2 installation is required for this to work.
 Note that the first build may take several minutes on machines that are not powerful such as Raspberry Pi.

+NOTE: For the latest versions of SDL2, please use the `master` branch!

 # Table of Contents
 * [Documentation](#documentation)